tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 <div class="LineHeight100per"> <br></div>

 It proofs that every output asset type is the same as some input asset type while blinding which outputs correspond to which inputs.
-Such a proof $ \pi $ is secure if it is a zero-knowledge proof of knowledge for the blinding factor $ r $.
+Such a proof $ \pi $ is secure if it is a ZK proof of knowledge for the blinding factor $ r $.

 @divend